Christian Zock

-Guy Christian Zock à Bep (born 6 May 1994), better known as Christian Zock, is a Cameroonian professional footballer who plays as a midfielder for Swiss club Yverdon-Sport.
+Guy Christian Zock à Bep (born 6 May 1994), better known as Christian Zock, is a Cameroonian professional footballer who plays as a midfielder for Swiss Promotion League club Bavois.

 Professional career

 After beginning his career in Cameroon with AS Fortuna Mfou and Cosmos de Bafia, Zock moved to Switzerland with FC Schaffhausen in 2016.
 After a successful debut season, he moved to FC Sion on 15 June 2017 in the Swiss Super League.
 Zock made his professional debut for Sion in a 1-1 Swiss Super League tie with FC Lausanne-Sport on 27 September 2017.

 On 27 August 2021, he signed with Yverdon-Sport.

 International career

 Zock made his debut for the Cameroon national football team in a friendly 1–0 win over Indonesia on 25 March 2015.